Barbuseries/go-muscu/README.md

 * If it has no duration, it will prompt you to press `ENTER` once you have finished your repetitions;
-* Otherwhise, it will start counting down until the timer reaches zeros.
+* Otherwhise, it will start counting down until the timer reaches zero.

 In both cases, you will end up with a